-Born in Poland in 1990 into a family of musicians, he began his musical studies with his father.
-After high school, he entered the Poznań Music Academy where he studied organ with Elżbieta Karolak and Jarosław Tarnawski.
-In 2011 he entered the Conservatoire National Supérieur de Musique et de Danse de Paris as a pupil of Olivier Latry and Michel Bouvard.
-Since 2013, Mossakowski has also been pursuing studies in improvisation class with Thierry Escaich, Philippe Lefebvre and László Fassang.
+Born in Poland in 1990 into a family of musicians, Karol Mossakowski began his musical studies with his father.
+After high school, he entered the Ignacy Jan Paderewski Academy of Music in Poznań where he studied organ with Elżbieta Karolak and Jarosław Tarnawski.
+In 2011 he entered the Conservatoire national supérieur de musique et de danse de Paris (classes of Olivier Latry, Michel Bouvard, Thierry Escaich, Philippe Lefebvre and László Fassang).

-He is a laureate of several international organ competitions: He won the 1st Prize in the IVth Feliks Nowowiejski International Organ Competition in Poznań in 2010, the 1st Prize in Prague Spring International Organ Competition in 2013, the 1st Prize and Public Prize in the Grand Prix Jean-Louis Florentz Competition in Angers in 2015 and the 1st Prize and Public Prize in the Grand Prix André Marchal Improvisation Competition in Biarritz in 2015.
-In 2016 he won one of the the most prestigious organ improvisation competition « Grand Prix de Chartres » In 2012 he was the recipient of a scholarship from the french government.
-Later on, he received the scholarship from the Fondation de France.
+Karol Mossakowski is a laureate of several international organ competitions.
+He won the 1st prize at the Feliks Nowowiejski International Organ Competition in Poznań in 2010, the 1st prize at the Prague Spring International Organ Competition in 2013, the 1st prize and the audience prize at the Grand Prix Jean-Louis Florentz Competition in Angers in 2015, the 1st prize and the audience prize at the Grand Prix André Marchal Improvisation Competition in Biarritz in 2015.
+In 2016 he won one of the most prestigious organ improvisation competitions, the Grand Prix de Chartres.

-In 2014–15 Mossakowski was appointed Young Artist in Residence at Cathedral of St. Louis King of France in New Orleans (USA).
-There, he played many solo recitals and concerts, including with the Louisiana Philharmonic Orchestra.
-During 6 months, he used his pedagogical skills by teaching interpretation and improvisation lessons, and gave masterclasses to the public of the American Guild of Organists.
+In the 2014–15 season Mossakowski was the Young Artist in Residence at Cathedral of St Louis King of France in New Orleans.
+During six months, he taught interpretation and improvisation lessons and gave master-classes to the public of the American Guild of Organists.